 Seizures (convulsions or fits) are the result of a sudden and uncontrolled burst of electrical activity within the brain.
 They are one of the most common neurological disorders in cats, although the prevalence is much lower than that of dogs.
 Seizures occur in the cerebrum, which is located in the front of the skull and is responsible for sensory and neural functions as well as behaviour.

-Cats of any age can be affected by seizures, however as many of the underlying causes (listed below) occur more in older cats, seizures are more seen more in middle aged to senior cats.
+Seizures can affect cats of any age, however as many of the underlying causes occur more in older cats, seizures are more common in middle aged to senior cats.
 Approximately 0.5 – 1% of cats are affected by seizures.

 Seizures fall into two categories: